bilgino/angularforddd/README.md

 An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting the business domain.
-Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules.
+Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer, especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of distributed business rules.
 A dedicated domain layer supports us to prevent domain logic from scattering everywhere.
 In addition to that, we don't want to command against the server upon every user input; therefore, a domain layer in the frontend sounds like a good idea.